 Towards the end of the battle, I made the mistake of attacking Loffrey with Ramza’s Ultima, even though Ultima wasn’t my best option.
 Just trying to show off, you know?
 This ended up reducing him to critical HP, meaning he made a run for the far corner.
 This made it something of a trick to weave Agrias over to attack him, and I knew that if she were killed in the interim I’d have no chance at all.
 Thankfully she made it, and the fight was over.

 At this point, Loffrey decided to pull an Aganihm from LttP, with the logic that bringing the hero closer to the conspiracy’s evil plan was somehow better than… you know… locking the hero out.
 He recited the incantation a second time, transporting the party to the necrohol, where (after the battle) he destroyed the exit sigil and trapped them there.
 Well darn, I was just going to leave, but now I have no choice but to ruin your evil plan!
 Loffrey died after this.

-(Confusing detail, but at the end of the previous battle, you overhear Loffrey reciting the invocation for some other purpose, but he’s muffled.
+(Confusing detail, but at the end of the previous battle, you overhear Loffrey reciting the invocation to teleport someone else to the Necrohol, but he’s muffled.
 The incantation invokes a spirit named, “Zomal, Reeve of Time.”
 This became confusing, as the muffled incantation mentions the title “Reeve” out of context.
 This got strange when one of Loffrey’s randomly named thugs was, himself, named Reeve!
 (Presumably, this NPC Reeve was named after the FFVII character; the list of random names is full of Final Fantasy references.)
 As a result, I didn’t realize the muttered speech was the incantation at first – I figured he was just giving instruction to his underling, and maybe no one had been transported to the necrohol yet!
-I thought we had just arrived first!)
+For a minute there, I thought we had just arrived ahead of Folmarv!)